myConsciousness/json-formatter/.github/ISSUE_TEMPLATE/add_new_feature.md

 ---
-name: Feature Request
+name: Add New Feature
-about: Request for new features to be added
+about: I have a good idea for a new feature.
-labels: "enhancement"
+labels: "Type: new feature"
 assignees: "myConsciousness"
 ---

-# Feature Request
+# Add New Feature

 ## 1. Feature details